-Theme: Religion pervaded American politics in the 1980s; especially conspicuous was a coalition of conservative, evangelical Christians known as the religious right – led by Jerry Falwell, an evangelical from Virginia.
+Theme: Religion pervaded American politics in the 1980s; especially conspicuous was a coalition of conservative, evangelical Christians known as the religious right—led by Jerry Falwell, an evangelical from Virginia.
 An organization called the Moral Majority rose to oppose what they viewed as the moral deterioration of American values.

 Theme: The early 1980s saw a revival of Cold War confrontation, but the decade ended with the collapse of Communism, first in Eastern Europe and then in the Soviet Union itself.
 With the end of the Cold War and the U.S.-led victory over Iraq in the Persian Gulf War, America remained the world’s only superpower.
-A series of relatively small military interventions in the Caribbean, and later in Africa and the Balkans raised questions about the proper use of American force in the underdeveloped world.
+A series of relatively small military interventions in the Caribbean, and later in Africa and the Balkans, raised questions about the proper use of American force in the underdeveloped world.

 chapter summary